 A map has a name, which is used within GoBright (to link the map to a mapviewer, etc.).

-First you add an element with the 'add element' button, or you select an existing element.
-Then you can move the element on the map, and configure the properties of the element on the right.
+First, you add an element with the 'Add element' button, or you select an existing element.
+Then you can move the element on the map, and configure the properties of the element on the left.

 Each element should be assigned an image (predefined set of images), and a space (room or desk).
 An element is only shown if it is linked to a space.